-The Division of Student Affairs provides services to the Marian University community including Orientation, Housing and Residence Life, Student Organizations, Campus Safety and Police, Health and Wellness Programs, Campus Ministry, Internships and Career Services, and the Learning and Counseling Center.
+The Division of Student Affairs provides services to the Marian University community including Orientation, Housing and Residence Life, Student Organizations, Campus Safety and Police, Health and Wellness Programs, Campus Ministry, Internships and Career Services, and the Counseling Consultation Services.
 Each area within Student Affairs provides something unique to the Marian University student population; our goal is to provide services that help each student’s overall development.

 There are a variety of options for dining both on and around campus.
 Dining locations on campus include Barbara B. Cooling Dining Center in Clare Hall, Subway in the Ruth Lilly Student Center, and Provisions on Demand (POD) Market located in the Evans Center on the 1st Floor.
 Starbucks, Papa John’s, and Grille Works are located in Alumni Hall.
 Meal plans and Knight Bucks for residential students can be purchased when students sign their housing contracts.
 Meal plans and Knight Bucks for students can be purchased at the ARAMARK Dining Services office in Clare Hall.

 The university offers on-campus graduate apartments.
 We also encourage students to share information with one another during our admitted student program and offer opportunities to connect with current student to ask questions.

 MU-COM offers many academic support and counseling services to aid your educational journey.
 Academic support services include peer tutoring, peer mentoring, stress management, study habit workshops, and more.
 Mental health counseling is also offered from a licensed psychologist.

 The Student Health Center is located on the first floor of Clare Hall.
 Appointments are encouraged and walk-ins are seen as the schedule permits.
 Health management for Marian University students includes assessment, treatment, education, and referral to appropriate medical personnel.